lczech/genesis/doc/manual/setup.md

 # Apps {#setup_apps}

-The `app` directory is provided for conveniently and quickly developing small C++ applications which use genesis as their main library.
+The `./apps` directory is provided for conveniently and quickly developing small C++ applications which use genesis as their main library.
 This is a way of using C++ similar to a scripting language.

 Reasons to use this method (instead of the genesis Python bindings) include:

+ *  If you quickly want to test an idea or get some experience with genesis.
  *  If Boost Python is not available on your target system.
  *  If not all needed functions of genesis are exported to Python (yet).
  *  If you simply feel more comfortable developing in C++ than in Python.